What is M Sand?

 On the other hand, with no moisture content, River Sand (Natural sand) leaves room for no confusion regarding concrete mixing, water requirements, and the amount of sand to be used.

 M sand (Manufactured Sand) is less susceptible to adulteration than river sand.
 As river sand is scarce, saline sea sand is mixed with river sand.
 Such incidences are more prevalent in coastal areas.

 However, the same is not the case with River Sand (Natural sand).
 It can be produced only in required amounts taken from river beds; therefore, there is possible adulteration of Clay, Soil, etc. are known adulterants in River sand.

-Sand (Natural sand) leads to Dredging river beds for river sand, which can deplete groundwater resources and reduce sea levels, adversely impacting the overall environment.
+Sand (Natural sand) leads to Dredging river beds for river sand, depleting groundwater resources and reducing sea levels, adversely impacting the overall environment.

 M sand is manufactured and doesn’t involve scooping river beds, making it a sustainable construction.

 Disadvantages of M Sand:

 Despite serving its best purpose, M sand (Manufactured Sand) comes with the drawback of consistency in cost.
-While river sand is 3500/Ton, M sand amounts to 900/ Ton onwards depending on whether it’s double washed, triple washed, finely grinded, which suits plastering.
+While river sand is 3500/Ton, M sand amounts to 900/ Ton onwards depending on whether it’s double washed, triple washed, finely ground, which suits plastering.

 TEXTURE AND SHAPE:

 Unlike river sand (natural sand), the shape of M Sand is angular, and the texture is coarser making it require more water to acquire the right consistency.

 Even though M sand is soft and smooth, it may contain large amounts of microparticles compared to river sand, which may significantly impact the concrete’s workability and strength.

 How is M Sand manufactured?